 When you decide to follow a low-carb diet, you’ll need a plan for tracking the amount of carbs you eat to be sure you stay within your daily goal.
 Since carb counting is essential for people with diabetes, one approach already exists that will make your task easier.
 The exchange system categorizes foods based on their carb, protein and calorie content.
 This system provides lists of foods that all have a similar number of carbs, so you can use that number to easily tally your intake.
 The list also tells the portion size -- which is really important -- to be sure your portions don’t contribute too many carbs or calories.
 For example, fruits have 15 grams of carbs, but only if you don't eat more than 1/2 cup of fresh fruit, reports the University of Arkansas.

 If you want to be very specific about your carb intake, use the amount of total carbohydrates listed in the nutrition facts label.
 Once again, be sure to compare your portion to the serving size so you calculate the right amount of carbs.
-The label can also be used to determine the net carbs, which is the total amount of carbohydrates minus dietary fiber and sugar alcohols.
-The American Diabetes Association suggests three steps for calculating net carbs.
-Sugar alcohols don't have to be included on the label -- but if they are and if the amount is greater than 5 grams -- subtract half the grams from total carbs.
-If insoluble fiber is reported, subtract the entire amount.
-Finally, subtract half the remaining grams of fiber from total carbs, but only if the remainder is greater than 5 grams.
+The label can also be used to determine the net carbs -- used in counting carbs on the Atkins diet -- which is the total grams of carbohydrates minus the grams of dietary fiber and sugar alcohols.
+So, if a food has 12 grams of total carbs, 3 grams of fiber and 1 gram of sugar alcohol, it has 8 grams net carbs: 12-3-1=8.

 Low-Carb Choices for Weight Loss